ConnectedMakers/NBA-Predict/README.md

 Make sure to create a python3 virtual env.
 If you don't know how then refer to the prerequisites section the readme

-Run `python src/app.py ` to invoke the main program and see results in google sheets
+Run `python src/app.py ` to invoke the main program and see results in your google sheets